Campus Deadline: February 2

 Official Strauss Website

-The Donald A. Strauss Scholarship provides a $10,000 scholarship to sophomores and juniors who will pursue a self-initiated public service project during their senior year.
+The Donald A. Strauss Scholarship provides a $15,000 scholarship to sophomores and juniors who will pursue a self-initiated public service project during their senior year. ($8,000 is designated as a project grant and $7,000 as a scholarship to support the student’s educational expenses.)
 The project may be a new undertaking or an extension of an existing project.
 The Strauss Foundation annually awards at least fourteen scholarships to students from fifteen eligible California institutions.
 Each participating institution (including UCLA) can nominate three students for the award.

 - Full-time sophomore or junior

 - Plan to devote significant part of life to public service

 The Strauss Foundation defines public service as work, whether paid or as a volunteer, in government at any level; organizations serving the public interest; national, regional, or local health organizations; and service-oriented, nonprofit organizations such as those whose primary purposes are to help disadvantaged persons or protect the environment.

 Fields of study that can lead to public service careers include (but are not limited to) the biological and physical sciences, engineering, agriculture, environmental management, economics, political science and other social sciences, English, history and the other liberal arts and humanities, public health, public administration, government, and education.